Want an easy way to increase your grades at law school? Then start or join a (well functioning) study group!

-And besides, it’s way more fun doing this with a group of friends instead of being stuck in the law library with your luke warm cup of coffee.
+And besides, it’s way more fun doing this with a group of friends instead of being stuck in the law library with a luke warm cup of coffee.

 There are two types of study groups; those that cover the course material, and those that cover past exams.

 I don’t think this study group is very effective, but you may disagree depending on how you learn (and on how your group functions).